 About the researcher

 Claire Musser is a dual citizen of the UK and USA.
-She currently resides in Arizona and is the Executive Director of the Grand Canyon Wolf Recovery Project.
-She holds a Bachelor of Arts in Graphic Design, a Postgraduate Certificate in Education, and a Master of Arts in Anthrozoology, where her research focused on Mexican gray wolf recovery from the perspective of individual wolves.
-Claire is currently a postgraduate researcher working towards a Ph.D. in environmental photography.
+She currently resides in Arizona and is the Executive Director of the Grand Canyon Wolf Recovery Project and Board Chair of AnthroZooCo.
+She holds a Bachelor of Arts in Graphic Design, a Postgraduate Certificate in Education, and a Master of Arts in Anthrozoology, where her research focused on Mexican grey wolf recovery from the perspective of individual wolves.
+Claire is currently a postgraduate researcher working towards a Ph.D. in environmental photography and film.
 She utilizes her creativity to blend the arts and sciences with her current research exploring multispecies entanglements between humans and urban carnivores.

 Research interests

-Claire has over 12 years of experience in conservation and non-profits around the world.
-She also has a background in formal education and a post-graduate certificate in arts education from the University of Cambridge.
-As a certified Interpreter with the National Association for Interpretation, and certified Environmental Educator and mentor with Arizona Association for Environmental Education, she has empowered thousands of students to take positive action in conservation.
-With a BA in graphic design, she also explores environmental issues through art, film, and photography and her work has been exhibited in galleries across the UK, Cayman Islands, and the US.
-She has published various articles about environmental education and wildlife encounters and has presented her research at conferences in both the US and UK.
+Claire has over 14 years of experience in conservation and nonprofits around the world.
+She also has a background in formal education and a postgraduate certificate in arts education from the University of Cambridge.
+As a certified interpreter with the National Association for Interpretation and certified Environmental Educator and mentor with Arizona Association for Environmental Education, she has empowered thousands of students to take positive action in conservation.
+With a BA in graphic design, she also explores environmental issues through art, film, and photography, and her work has been exhibited in galleries across the UK, Cayman Islands, and the US.
+She has published various articles about environmental education and wildlife encounters and has presented her research at conferences internationally.

 Claire Musser